2dogsandaguy/Horiseon-cleanup-crew/README.md

  -push the file to the repoisitory
  -commit file to repoisitory
 -check to make sure they are linked together
--Then start the debuging of web page
+-Then start the debugging of web page

 ## usage
 The web page has been made more user frindly to work with and work on.
 The nav bar has been re-coded to go to the link that you click on in nav bar.
 The html has been cleaned up so you can easily understand how the css is linked to html.
-Gave that code a sequential order.
+Gave the code a sequential order.

 ## credits